thegreystone/openjdk-helper/README.md

 ## Using the openjdk-helper

-The slogan generator is up and running at https://api.hirt.se/openjdk.
+The openjdk helper is up and running at https://api.hirt.se/openjdk.
 It is available and ready to use.

 The api is described here:
 https://api.hirt.se/openjdk/swagger-ui/